 Adaptive Bayesian Model:

-We first consider a Bayesian model which predicts the appropriate step length through the weighted combination of expected target locations based on prior history with current sensory estimates of target location.
+The Adaptive Bayesian model predicts the appropriate step length through the weighted combination of expected target locations based on prior history with current sensory estimates of target location.

-In the context of the current study, this model combines the prior expectation of the step asymmetry target with the current sensory estimate of target position to compute the posterior probability distribution.
+In the context of the current study, this model combines the prior expectation of the SAI target with the current sensory estimate of target position to compute the posterior probability distribution.
 The model assumes that the motor output is a direct readout of the maximum a posteriori (MAP) estimate (ϴ) of target location, as in Verstynen and Sabes (2011):